Navient student loan servicing has allegedly been misleading student loan borrowers. What should you do if you think you’re a victim?

 Investment fees are one of the biggest culprits in reducing investment returns.
 Beyond the performance of your stocks and bonds, if you’re paying out a bunch of fees every year – you’re just losing money.
 While some investment fees are transparent, many fees are hard to spot, and harder to calculate how much they cost […]

 The single most popular trend in investing today is passive investing.
 Most people associate passive investing with low cost, broad based index funds like those you can purchase at Vanguard.
 But can you be a passive investor with a more complex strategy?
 M1 Finance thinks you can.
-Their innovative investing platform brings together the best […]
+Their innovative investing platform brings together the best of “behavioral […]

 If you’re over the age of 25 you might feel like the odd-one-out if you’re thinking about going back to school.
 You shouldn’t, though.
 Nearly 40% of college students are considered adult learners, over the age of 25.
 Going back to school as an adult has some major benefits.
 First and foremost you’re far more […]